naveenmcodes/Automated_File_Organizer/README.md

+Intern ID:CITS4529
+Name:Naveen M
+No. of weeks:4
-Automated File Organizer
+Project Name: Automated File Organizer

-A Python-based file organization tool that automatically sorts files into categorized folders such as Images, Documents, Videos, Audio, and Archives.
+Scope: A Python-based file organization tool that automatically sorts files into categorized folders such as Images, Documents, Videos, Audio, and Archives.

 Features:
 - Automatically scans a selected folder